carnisj/bcdi/doc/index.rst

 ..
-BCDI documentation master file, created by sphinx-quickstart on Wed Apr 24 10:57:29 2019.
+BCDI documentation main file, created by sphinx-quickstart on Wed Apr 24 10:57:29 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.